TechnionTDK/jbs-json23plet/README.md

 1. Run "./json23plet.sh -b" to build the json23plet project

-1. Run "git update-index --assume-unchanged config.json"
+1. Run "git update-index --assume-unchanged config.json". <br />
+this command will prevent from your local config.json to be pushed into the GitHub repository

 # Usage

 ##### Init the project directories
-* Run "./json23plet.sh -init
+* Run "./json23plet.sh -init <br />
+The -init command initiate the folders tree of the project.

 ##### Config the output root directory
-* Run "./json23plet.sh -config outputDir=\<myOutputDir\>"
+* Run "./json23plet.sh -config outputDir=myOutputDir" <br />
+This command initiate the root directory where the output will be generated.

 ##### Run single generator:
-* Run "./json23plet.sh -generate \<generatorName\> \<dataInputRootDir\>"
+* Run "./json23plet.sh -generate generatorName dataInputRootDir"
 * In case of using the basic generator (see [Json File Formats](README.md#json-files-format)). <br /> Run "./json23plet.sh -generate basic \<dataInputRootDir\>"

 ##### Run multiple generators:
-1. [Config](README.md#add-configuration-for-a-new-generator) the generators that you want to run in jbs-json23plet/src/main/java/json23plet/generators/config.json
+1. [Config](README.md#add-configuration-for-a-new-generator) the generators that you want to run in jbs-json23plet/config.json
 1. Run "./json23plet.sh -generateAll"

 ##### Create a new generator:
-1. Create your [generator](README.md#generators) and drop it in jbs-json23plet/src/main/java/json23plet/generators directory.<br /> For [regExGenerator](README.md#regexgenerator) drop it in jbs-json23plet/src/main/java/json23plet/generators/regExGenerators directory
+1. Create your [generator](README.md#generators) and drop it in jbs-json23plet/src/main/java/json23plet/generators/customGenerators directory.<br /> For [regExGenerator](README.md#regexgenerator) drop it in jbs-json23plet/src/main/java/json23plet/generators/regexGenerators directory
 1. Run "./json23plet.sh -b" to rebuild the json23plet project

 ##### Create a new ontology from a json file:
 1. Drop myOntology.json in jbs-json23plet/ontologies/json
-1. Run "./json23plet.sh -ontology \<myOntology\>"
+1. Run "./json23plet.sh -ontology myOntology"
 1. The myOntology.ttl file will be created in jbs-json23plet/ontologies/ttl
 1. The myOntology.java will be created in jbs-json23plet/src/main/java/json23plet/ontologies
 1. Run "./json23plet.sh -b" to rebuild the json23plet project